TylerLandowski/BrainHawk/README.md

 Every time the client calls an update, the server's update() function is called.
 You should write the update function yourself, then override the server's function with yours.

 Let's say we wanted to press the A button, and grab the last screenshot.
-The .lua tool will set a variable 'x' as an Int, so we'll read it.
+We expect the Lua tool that we write to set a variable 'x' as an Int, so we'll read it to make sure the client works correctly.

 After 40 updates, we'll reset the emulator.